Understanding Personal Injury Terms

 Settlement:

-The conclusion of a claim as a result of a negotiated agreement between the parties.
+The conclusion of a claim is a result of a negotiated agreement between the parties.
 This can happen before or after the litigation process has begun but usually before it goes to court.

 Mediation: